budostylz/ReactJS/README.md

 ## Planning Stage 📐

 ## Step 1 - Draw All of the Views of the App
-We need to determine the look and functionality of each view in your app.
+We need to determine the look and functionality of each <a href="https://reactjs.org/docs/thinking-in-react.html">view</a> in your app.
 One of the best approaches is to draw each view of the app on paper so that you'll have a good idea of what information and data you're planning to have on each page.

 Instead of paper and pencil, you can be a bit more digital and use <a href="https://codingsans.com/blog/mockup-tools">software for creating mockups</a>.
 If you were given project specifications, check your mock against them to make sure that you have all of the required features.

 ## Step 2 - Break Each View Into a Hierarchy of Components
 For this step,

-* draw boxes around every component; and
+* <a href="https://reactjs.org/docs/thinking-in-react.html">draw boxes around every component</a>; and
 * arrange the components into a hierarchy

 ## Step 3 - Determine What Events Happen in the App